DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: Introduction

-In response to the threat of adversarial patch attacks, numerous defense mechanisms have been proposed, either during the model training or inference stage~\cite{noppel2024sok}.
-Training-level defenses focus on retraining the model on adversarial examples or designing a more robust architecture.
-However, these methods require additional training time and may not be able to defend against unseen attacks.
-On the other hand, inference-level defenses focus on pre-processing data before the model inference, without the time-consuming model retraining stage.
-Some existing works for inference-level defense aim to identify images that contain adversarial patches, and then reject them for further processing~\cite{xiang2021detectorguard,feng2024fight}.
-While others aim to fix the input images such that detectors can make correct predictions no matter with or without adversarial patches~\cite{xiang2023objectseeker,lin2024don}.
-In this paper, we focus on the latter one since it will not interrupt the input data flow.
-Given the diversity of existing attacks and potential unforeseen risks in the wild, an ideal defense method should be: \textbf{effective} in ensuring the performance of protected detectors, \textbf{generalizable} for handling different types of attacks, and \textbf{robust} against further adaptive attacks.
-In this paper, we aim to develop a method that can strike the balance among these requirements.
+In response to the threat of adversarial patch attacks, numerous defense mechanisms have been proposed, including training-level and inference-level defenses~\cite{noppel2024sok}.
+Training-level defenses focus on retraining the model on adversarial examples or designing more robust architectures.
+However, these methods require additional training time and may still fail to defend against unseen attacks.
+In contrast, inference-level defenses operate by pre-processing the input image before it is fed into the model, thereby eliminating the need for model retraining.
+Figure~\ref{fig:defense_approaches} illustrates two types of inference-level defenses: the first aims to identify and \textbf{reject} input images containing adversarial patches~\cite{xiang2021detectorguard,feng2024fight}; while the second \textbf{purifies} all input images before object detection~\cite{xiang2023objectseeker,lin2024don}.
+In this paper, we focus on the latter, as such methods do not interrupt the input data flow.